hotosm/fmtm/INSTALL.md

 ### Start the API with Docker

-This is the easiest way to get started with FMTM.
+This is the easiest way to get started with FieldTM.

 Docker runs each service inside **containers**, fully isolated from your host operating system.

 #### Select the install type

-Determine the what type of FMTM install you would like:
+Determine the what type of FieldTM install you would like:

 ```text
 main - the latest production